top of page

 4. Witness sunrise or sunset from Cadillac Mountain

-Ocean Path- This trail is a great option for those looking to enjoy a gentle stroll while taking in incredible views.
+This trail is a great option for those looking to enjoy a gentle stroll while taking in incredible views of the rocky shores.
 Like the name suggests, the Ocean Path is a coastal walking path that runs alongside Park Loop Road.
 It begins at Sand Beach and runs 2.2 miles to Otter Point (and Otter Cove).
-This is a great way to view popular overlook points such as Thunder Hole and Otter Cliffs.
+This is one of the best ways to view popular overlook points such as Thunder Hole and Otter Cliffs.
 The views are simply spectacular.

-Jordan Pond Path- This gentler 3.3 mile loop follows the shore of Jordan Pond- recognizable from its view of two rounded peaks known as “the Bubbles.”
+This gentler 3.3 mile loop follows the shore of Jordan Pond is recognizable from its view of two rounded peaks known as “the Bubbles.”
 You can stay on the Jordan Pond Path for an easy hike, or you can connect with the Bubble Trail to climb up to North and South Bubbles (see below).

 A girl stands on a boulder in a pond looking out at the mountains